zeus-198303/Dlib-face-recognition-aliving-id-recognition/README.md

 face recognition and aliving check with resnet /dlib, id card regconition with tessact api, the demo can compare face from video with id card face.

-1.video recognition,you should and a picture which have a face as model.
+1.video recognition,you should take a picture which have a face as model.

 2.aliving check .